 If you are travelling between April and August, then visit Gouda on Thursday morning to experience the famous Gouda Cheese Market happening on Markt square.

-Read our post dedicated to Gouda – Small Dutch towns you must see: Gouda.
+Read our post Visit Gouda – a small Dutch town you must see.

 Another great place to experience the traditional Dutch cheese market is Alkmaar.
 A market filled with cheese, people dressed in traditional Dutch clothes, cheese barrows, traders and farmers negotiating the price of the cheese – some of the things you see at Alkmaar cheese market.

 After visiting the cheese market, take a walk in the city to explore its old streets, historical buildings and courtyards.